 - Interdisciplinary perspective, Lifelong learning, Critical thinking, Cultural understanding,

 Ethics, Information literacy, Teamwork.

 - Learning Outcomes

-- 2. the similarities and differences between theoretical positions in human development;
+- The similarities and differences between theoretical positions in human development;

-- the implications of developmental theory and the likely impact of contextual factors (such as family and culture) on human development;
+- The implications of developmental theory and the likely impact of contextual factors (such as family and culture) on human development; and

 - How theories of human development influence professional practice with children and young people (including, but not limited to, the teaching profession).

 In addition to these key objectives, the paper will also assist in the development of important academic skills, particularly in relation to academic writing conventions (e.g., clarity, grammar, punctuation, referencing, etc.) and collaboration with peers.